coderxio/coderxio-website/projects/medication-diversification.md

 ---
 layout: default
 title: Medication Diversification Project
-description: An open source project to generate more realistic medication data in Synthea.
+description: An open source project to generate more realistic medication data in Synthea™.
 parent: Projects
 nav_order: 1
 ---

 # Medication Diversification Project
 {: .no_toc }
-An open source project to generate more realistic medication data in Synthea.
+An open source project to generate more realistic medication data in Synthea™.
 {: .fs-6 .fw-300 }

 ## Table of contents